 All of the Cusco ruins lie on the outskirts of the city, so walking to all four is possible.
 People do it, but you would need a fair amount of time to walk and see them all.
 From the Plaza de Armas to the farthest ruin, Tambomachay, it is about 6 kilometers (3.5 miles) walking all uphill.
 Walk up the Atoc’sekuchi staircase, then follow the road and paths to the ruins.
 You can either start at Sacsayhuaman and work your way up, or you can walk to Tambomachay and hit the other ruins as you come down.

 We recommend taking either a bus or taxi up to Tambomachay.
-You can catch a bus from Calle Puputi for S/.2-3 per person.
+You can catch a bus from Calle Puputi for only a few soles per person.
 This is really cheap and takes only about 20 minutes.
-The bus company is Senor Del Huerta, and you can just ask them to drop you at Tambomachay.
+The bus company we took was Senor Del Huerta, and you can just ask them to drop you at Tambomachay.
 You can also take a combi that is headed to Pisac and get off early at the ruins.
 A taxi is another option, but a more expensive one, costing around S/.20-30.

 If starting from Tambomachay, you can walk two minutes down the road to Puca Pucara.
 Then, after visiting these ruins, you can either catch a passing bus going to Cusco to hop off at Q’enqo or walk 4 kilometers (2.5 miles) to reach it.
 Sacsayhuaman lies down the street from Q’enqo and takes 15-20 minutes to walk to.
 After Sacsayhuaman, you can walk back down to Cusco, catch a bus, or take a taxi back for about S/.15.